gnulag/gnulag.net/README.md

 * **iamidly**: has weird ideas about how computers should be.
 Rolls his own distro and dogfoods his own coreutils replacement.
 Doesn't tolerate colorful output.
 * **Shadowhand**: all around sr tech ninja, uses windows but yearns for linux, possibly autistic, boobs (his own ones) and cats are his specialty.
 * **Crocodillian**: Resident weed smoker.
 Is into good music.
 Codes C (allegedly).
 Also has a history of Perl programming (which he regrets).
 Owns 420 core workstation that everyone's jealous of.
 *  **FoxsideMiners** addicted to plushies, trying to take over the channel with furriness, one of the resident furries(see TinyTimmmyTokyo), underminds browngaydwag's authorioty.
+Wants to paint his nails.
 *  **Volkor** rollerblading pirate.
 Runs thecum.zone and a jellyfin server.
 Please send hand pictures to him.
 *  **poopingpenis**: principally Maoist, enjoyer of Gonzalo and the PCP.
 DM them about communism.